Inferring biological processes with intrinsic noise from cross-sectional data: Numerical results

 where \( \ell \) is the degradation rate of mRNA molecules, $m$ is the transcription rate, and the square root is taken entrywise.
+This corresponds to the following deterministic force and diffusion tensor in the probability flow ODE:

-Although this model is a simplified approximation to the underlying SRNs governing gene regulation (see Materials and Methods), it has been shown to quantitatively reproduce experimental steady-state single-cell transcriptomics profiles for known gene regulatory networks \cite{dibaeinia2020sergio}.
-By leveraging the CLE formulation in \cref{eq:CLE}, the PFI approach can be readily applied to infer parameters and forces in high-dimensional SRNs.
-To demonstrate this, we consider the Mammalian Cortical Area Development (mCAD) gene regulatory network (see \cref{Fig_CRN}, $d = 5$) and use the boolODE framework \cite{pratapa2020benchmarking} to compute $\mathbf{f}(\mathbf{x})$.
+Although the CLE in Eq.~(\ref{eq:CLE}) is a simplified approximation to the underlying SRNs governing gene regulation (see Materials and Methods), it has been shown to quantitatively reproduce experimental steady-state single-cell transcriptomics profiles for known gene regulatory networks \cite{dibaeinia2020sergio}.
+By leveraging the CLE formulation in Eq.~(\ref{eq:CLE}), the PFI approach can be readily applied to infer parameters and forces in high-dimensional SRNs.
+To demonstrate this, we consider the Mammalian Cortical Area Development (mCAD) gene regulatory network (see Fig.~\ref{Fig_CRN}, $d = 5$) and use the boolODE framework \cite{pratapa2020benchmarking} to compute $\mathbf{g}(\mathbf{x})$.
 To generate the marginal data, we conduct a detailed simulation of the mCAD stochastic reaction network using the Gillespie algorithm (Materials and Methods), producing \( K = 10 \) snapshots, each containing \( n = 6,000 \) samples.